HelmchenLabSoftware/Centripetal_propagation_astrocytes/README.md

 ### Questions?

-Any questions should be be addressed to [Peter Rupprecht](mailto:p.t.r.rupprecht+centripetal+propagation@gmail.com).
+Any questions should be addressed to [Peter Rupprecht](mailto:p.t.r.rupprecht+centripetal+propagation@gmail.com).
 Alternatively, file an issue on our [Github page](https://github.com/HelmchenLabSoftware/Centripetal_propagation_astrocytes/issues).